nokia-eda/docs/docs/getting-started/try-eda.md

     /// admonition | preferences file
         type: subtle-note
-    Instead of providing the configuration values such as `EXT_DOMAIN_NAME` and `EXT_HTTPS_PORT` on the command line, you can also provide them in a [`pref.mk`][pref-file] file that comes with the playground repository.
+    Instead of providing the configuration values such as `EXT_DOMAIN_NAME` and `EXT_HTTPS_PORT` on the command line, you can also provide them in a [`prefs.mk`][prefs-file] file that comes with the playground repository.
     ///

     <h4>LLM Key</h4>
-    To enable the Natural Language support for the [EDA Query](../user-guide/queries.md) functionality, provide the LLM key (OpenAI) with an additional environment variable or set it in the `pref.mk` file:
+    To enable the Natural Language support for the [EDA Query](../user-guide/queries.md) functionality, provide the LLM key (OpenAI) with an additional environment variable or set it in the `prefs.mk` file:

     ```shell
     export EXT_DOMAIN_NAME=${DNS-name-or-IP} \